seanhy1/final_project/README.md

 Main functions:
-Three of the main functions include: map.on('load', () =>
+Some of the main functions include:
+- map.on('load', () =>
 This callback function tells your browser to wait until the map is finished loading before trying to add new things to it.
-Any code that adds layers should be inside of this callback function. filterYear, filterMonth, filterDay
+Any code that adds layers should be inside of this callback function.
+- filterYear, filterMonth, filterDay
 These functions are programmed to filter the fields found within the dataset.
 They are all hard-coded so that the selected fields (‘YEAR’, ‘MONTH’, and ‘DAY’) are equal or not equal to that exact value
 (i.e.let filterYear = ['==', ['number', ['get', 'YEAR']], 2021];).
 It is worth noting that because the values within field ‘DAY’ are not string values, I decided not to hardcode a ‘placeholder’ value, but instead used the integer value 7.
 This is because the int array for days of the week start from 0 and end at 6.
 Thus, because 7 is never reached, it was a reasonable replacement for the ‘placeholder’ string value.